Programming by demonstration: Parameterized skills

 After a task was demonstrated by a human operator, the trajectory is stored in a database.
 Getting easier access to the raw data is realized with parameterized skills.
 A skill is requesting a database and generates a trajectory.
-For example, at first the skill “opengripper(slow)” is send to the motion database and in response, the stored movement of the robotarm is provided.
+For example, at first the skill “opengripper(slow)” is sent to the motion database and in response, the stored movement of the robotarm is provided.
 The parameters of a skill allow to modify the policy to fulfill external constraints.

 A skill is an interface between task names, given in natural language and the underlying spatiotemporal movement in the 3d space, which consists of points.
 Single skills can be combined into a task for defining longer motion sequences from a high level perspective.
 For practical applications, different actions are stored in a skill library.
 For increasing the abstraction level further, skills can be converted into dynamic movement primitives (DMP).
 They generate a robot trajectory on the fly which was unknown at the time of the demonstration.
 This helps to increase the flexibility of the solver.